swamitagupta/exponential-and-logarithmic-functions/write-an-equation-for-an-exponential-function.md

 </p>
 </details>
-<p>   </p>

-# Question 2
+---

-You are given the table of values below for an exponential function.
+###### 2. You are given the table of values below for an exponential function.
 Write an equation that models it.

 | x | y |
 | --- | ----------- |